-Where two or more applicants share priority for a place, e.g. where two children live equidistant from the school, and where there is only one place remaining, the child to be allocated will be selected by the drawing of lots.
+Where two or more applicants share priority for a place, e.g. where two children live the same distance from the school, and where there is only one place remaining, the child to be allocated will be selected by the drawing of lots.